yorkbill/get-support/faq.md

 {: #escalate_support}
 {: faq}

 As an {{site.data.keyword.cloud_notm}} customer, you can escalate support cases to surface critical issues.
+To escalate a case, contact IBM Cloud Support by phone or chat from the [Support Center](/unifiedsupport/supportcenter){: external}.
 After a case is escalated, the {{site.data.keyword.cloud_notm}} Support team reviews the information and responds with updates.
 For information about case severity, see [Case severity and initial response times](/docs/get-support?topic=get-support-support-case-severity).

 If your support inquiry requires a more immediate response, consider upgrading to the premium or advanced support plan so that you can open severity 1-4 support cases.
 To upgrade your support plan, contact a [{{site.data.keyword.Bluemix_notm}} Sales](/catalog?contactmodule){: external} representative.